Bachelor's, master's and PhD programmes

 - more than 20 double and joint degree programmes with universities abroad

 - preperatory Foundation Programme for prospective bachelor's students

 Center for European Studies

 UM’s Center for European Studies (CES) organises English-language study abroad programmes for international students, bringing in approximately 600 students a year.
-CES works with its global partner universities to create university-specific programmes, which range from a month-long programme on Forensic Psychology to semester options with a European focus.
-In addition to its programmes for partner universities, CES also organises programmes for individual students who are interested in studying abroad in Maastricht that allow them to build their own curriculum and combines strong academic field trips and unique hands-on experiences.
+CES works with its global partner universities to create bespoke programmes.
+In addition to its programmes for partner universities, CES also organises programmes for individual students who are interested in studying in Maastricht outside of regular exchange agreements.
+These programmes allow for bespoke curricula including field trips and practical training.